Sunday, July 31, 2016

 Charybdis in action

-We left again in the early morning to escape the onset of strong winds and had a wonderful glide (under the iron horse) until we hit the Straits, where strong north-westerlies and an adverse current set up a challenging experience for "little” boats.
+We left again in the early morning to escape the onset of strong winds and had a wonderful glide (under the iron horse) until we hit the Strait exit, where strong north-westerlies and an adverse current set up a challenging experience for "little” boats.
 Cap’n Undertow skilfully guided us inshore (oh, so close) so we managed to lessen its effects; at one stage WJ3 was showing 7.3kts and only actually doing (speed over ground) 3.7kts.
-We skirted Charybdis, watching the autopilot struggle against the pull from strong whirlpools & eddies and kept an eye on darting swordfishing boats.
+We skirted Charybdis, watching the autopilot struggle against the pull from strong whirlpools & eddies and kept a wary eye on darting swordfishing boats.

-You can just see the man at the end of the very long bowspirit
+You can just see the man at the end of the very long bowsprit

-Driven like Grand Prix Maseratis – all speed and testosterone - these souped up and amazingly agile craft dash and dart after their quarry, sleeping swordfish.
-Pity the swordfish that are skewered with a trident (possibly Neptune’s own) and any naïve tourist who potters in their path.
+Driven like a Grand Prix Maserati – all speed and testosterone - these souped up and amazingly agile craft dash and dart after their quarry, sleeping swordfish.
+Pity the swordfish that are skewered with a trident (possibly Neptune’s own) and any naive tourist who potters in their path.
 That of course was us!
 Just as we thought we had escaped the worst of the rat race, we had a boat (at speed) on our clacker, just a tad too close for comfort.
-An international incident (and broken boat) was averted but not before the high-riding skipper left us with a too close a bowsprit salute as a final reminder of who really owns these waters…
+An international incident (and a broken boat) was averted but not before the high-riding skipper left us with a much, much-too-close bowsprit salute as a final reminder of who really owns these waters…

 Romancing the Food